 Poet Maureen Boyle ‘The Work of Winter’

 Maureen Boyle is an award winning poet who teaches creative writing with the Open University.
-She read a series of evocative poems called ” The work of Winter” in which she imagines Mícheál Ó Cléirigh in Louvain at the end of his life thinking back over it- from his childhood in Kilbarron to his life’s work on the great Irish manuscripts.
+She read her very evocative poem called ” The work of Winter” in which she imagines Mícheál Ó Cléirigh in Louvain at the end of his life thinking back over it- from his childhood in Kilbarron to his life’s work on the great Irish manuscripts.

 Here is a small excerpt of two verses from the poem that reminds Mícheál of his childhood and his home.
 The complete poem can be found in a book of poetry called “The Yellow Nib” No 7 Spring 2012.